markschroeder77/OurGroceries.NET/README.md

 # OurGroceries.NET
-This is a .net library to access the ourgroceries.com api
+This is an unofficial .net library to access the ourgroceries.com api

 This is a fork of [https://github.com/ljmerza/py-our-groceries](https://github.com/ljmerza/py-our-groceries) (Thanks!)
 The python library was sent through an AI to convert it to c#.